amitsaini8445/Machine-Learning-Project-list/Iris classification/README.md

 These types of plotting I use in this data

 ## Machine Learning Model
+Python library are used for machine learning model (sklearn)
 1. Logistic Regression
 2. KNN Classification
 3. Decision Tree classifier
 4. Support vector machine
 5. Random Forest Classification

+## Evaluation of the Matrix for classification
+Before using it I will import the sklearn library with metrics module
+1. Classification accuracy
+2. Confusion matrix
+3. mean absolute error
+4. mean square error
+5. f1 score
+6. Classification report